stpch/localsearch-assessment/README.md

 Jest tests are collocated with the tested files.
 Global test configuration and mocks reside in `src/lib/__tests__`.
 Test coverage can be reported to console and written to file with `npm run test:coverage`.

+## Deployment

+On push, the GitHub Actions workflow `.github/workflows/deploy.yaml` is triggerd, running QA, building the Docker image and deploying to GCP.